Honor Roll Procedures

 The Clark Intermediate Principal's Medallion Award is presented to the eighth grade students at the Principal's Medallion Awards Banquet.
 The award is given to those students with a weighted (Geometry as an 8th Grader and Algebra 1 as a 7th Grader) grade point average of 4.0 for the four (4) semesters of their seventh and eighth grade education.

-CJSF and CSF (California Scholarship Federation) are honor societies recognized by companies and institutions, which award scholarships.
+CJSF and CSF (California Scholarship Federation) CJSF (California Junior Scholarship Federation)- The California Junior Scholarship Federation (CJSF) is an Honor Society whose purpose is to foster high standards of scholarship, service, and citizenship in California students in grades 7th and 8th.
 Clark Intermediate has formed a chapter of California Junior Scholarship Federation (CJSF).
 It is an honor service club to which one who qualifies must apply.
-It is not automatic.
-To qualify, students must earn at least three A's and
+Membership to CJSF is contingent on student

 Clark Intermediate students who qualify and apply for membership for three (3) semesters will be awarded the Honor Membership Pin at the Principals' Academic Awards at the end of the year.